How the Careers Service can support international students

 - We advertise lots of part time job opportunities on our JobShop.
 You can view the vacancies and apply for opportunities online here.

 - When searching for part time work, try to look for opportunities which match your current skillset and experience.
 It is very important that you get your applications checked before applying so that we can ensure you are promoting yourself effectively.
-You can bring your applications along to our quick query sessions and one of our Careers Advisers will assist you.
+You can bring your applications along to our CV and Application appointments sessions and one of our Careers Advisers will assist you.

 - Sign up to our international student workshop programme for help with finding part time jobs and top tips on how to impress with your application.